jsandovalortega/cse15l-lab-reports/blogpost:lab1.md

 # Lab Report 1

 ## command ```cd```
 1. Share an example of using the command with no arguments <br /> Using ```cd``` as a command with no arguments does not do anything.
+This was the result since this command changes directories given an argument, however there was no argument.
+This was not an error The working directory was ```/home```.
 2. Share an example of using the command with a path to a directory as an argument. <br /> Using ```cd``` as a command with a path to a directory changes the directory to the argument given.
+This is exactly how the command should work and no errors are present.
+The working directory after the command was ```/lecture1```.
-3. Share an example of using the command with a path to a file as an argument. <br /> Using ```cd``` as a command with a path to a file as an argument causes an error, specifically ```bash: cd: Hello.class: Not a directory```
+3. Share an example of using the command with a path to a file as an argument. <br /> Using ```cd``` as a command with a path to a file as an argument causes an error, specifically ```bash: cd: Hello.class: Not a directory```.
+This error occurred since ```cd``` works specifically with directories.
+The working directory stayed the same as before ```/lecture```.

 >Note: add the screenshots pls

 ## command ```ls```
 1. Share an example of using the command with no arguments. <br /> Using ```ls``` with no arguments displays a list of the folders/directories and files inside of the current working directory.
+This is no error.
+The working directory here is ```lecture1```.
 2. Share an example of using the command with a path to a directory as an argument. <br /> Using ```ls``` with a path to a directory as an argument displays the folders/directories and files of the given argument.
+Once again not an error.
+The working directory stays the same, ```/lecture1```.
 3. Share an example of using the command with a path to a file as an argument. <br /> Using ```ls``` with a path to a file as an argument just returns the name of the file.
+This is no error.
+This doesn't change the directory, we are still within ```/lecture1```.

 >Note: add the screenshots pls